Q: What is a teacher credential file?

-What is a Credential File?
-Your Credential File is database information containing your career objective, educational background, work or volunteer experience, desired work locations, letters of recommendation, and student teacher evaluations.
-This file is part of your educational record and is protected by the Family Educational Rights and Privileges Act.
+A: A teacher credential file, or simply credential file, is database containing your career objective, educational background, work or volunteer experience, desired work locations, letters of recommendation, and student teacher evaluations.
+This file is part of your educational record and is protected by the Family Educational Rights and Privileges Act (FERPA).
 You may view your own file, and it is normally sent only to school employers who are considering you for employment in a given system.
 This information is confidential and is not to be shared with anyone else for any other reason.

-How long is my file active or maintained?
-Files are active for one recruiting year (September 1 through August 31, or the remaining portion thereof), OR until you accept a position, whichever comes first.
+A: Files are active for one recruiting year (Sept.
+1 through Aug.
+31 or the remaining portion thereof), OR until you accept a position, whichever comes first.
 Files are stored in the Career Development & Placement Center for five (5) years from the LAST DATE OF ACTIVITY, then deleted.
 Student Teacher evaluations are stored for 20 years.

 Please notify our office when you accept a position.
 This is necessary for two reasons: employment ethics requires that you stop looking for positions when you accept one and that we stop sending your materials when you accept a position, and we are obligated to report placement statistics each year for all graduating students.

-How many files may I send?
-How much will this cost me?
-You may send your file as often as needed.
+A: You may send your file as often as needed.
 Your initial fee covers the first 5 mailings of credentials.
 Additional mailings will be sent at a cost of $3 each.
 Faxing your file to a district office costs $10.
-Occasionally (for hard-to-fill positions), a district will contact us to have a file sent --there is not charge to you in such cases.
+Occasionally (for hard-to-fill positions), a district will contact us to have a file sent - there is no charge to you in such cases.
 Your file must be active/paid to have your credentials sent.